SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

-# How to Install Kubernetes(K8s) and Docker on Ubuntu 22.04
+# How to Install Kubernetes Using Kubeadm on Ubuntu 22.04.xx

 #### Kubernetes is an open-source platform for managing containers such as Docker.
 Is a management system that provides a platform for deployment automation.
 With Kubernetes, you can freely make use of the hybrid, on-premise, and public cloud infrastructure to run deployment tasks of your project.